eirinikos/eirinikos.github.io/about.md

 permalink: /about/
 ---

-I'm a Los Angeles homeowner, map enthusiast, plant lover, and audiophile.
+I'm a Los Angeles homeowner, map enthusiast, plant lover, pianist, and audiophile.

 Ruby is my native programming language.
 I'm learning Javascript with a mixture of optimism and trepidation.
 Biweekly pair-programming nights in Little Tokyo are helping with the pain.